Introduction

 3. Select Delete screen.

-There might be small differences between what you see when editing course content, and what learners see when they take a course.
-As you edit a course, we strongly advise you preview its content and make any necessary changes.
+There might be small differences between what you see when editing content content, and what learners see when they take a course.
+As you edit content, we strongly advise you preview its content and make any necessary changes.

-To preview a course, set the Preview toggle in the top right-hand corner of the Edit with Content365 Authoring panel to On.
+To preview your content, set the Preview toggle in the top right-hand corner of the Edit with Content365 Authoring panel to On.

-Here, you can navigate through the course content and experience it in the same way learners will.
+Here, you can navigate through the content and experience it in the same way learners will.

-You can check how your course will look on various devices by switching between desktop, tablet, and mobile view icons near the top left-hand corner of the panel.
+You can check how your content will look on various devices by switching between desktop, tablet, and mobile view icons near the top left-hand corner of the panel.

 To return to edit mode, set the Preview toggle to Off.